 What DeepIntent Has Already Implemented

-Because the pharmaceutical industry is so heavily regulated, at DeepIntent, our privacy compliance standards have been modeled closely after GDPR requirements.
+Because the pharmaceutical industry is so heavily regulated, DeepIntent’s privacy compliance standards have been modeled closely after GDPR requirements.
 These provide a strong foundation for compliance with existing privacy laws as well.

 Staying ahead of the curve, we’re able to give advertisers and publishers confidence in DeepIntent and our platform.
 Here’s what we’ve already implemented so far:

-• Opt-out.
-Our opt-out page enables consumers to stop seeing any personalized advertising from DeepIntent’s network.
-We may still serve contextual ads, which target based on page content rather than by user.
+- Opt-out.
+Our opt-out page enables consumers to stop seeing personalized advertising from DeepIntent’s network.
+However, we may still serve contextual ads, which target based on page content rather than by user.

-• Consent framework.
+- Consent framework.
 We participate in the Interactive Advertising Bureau’s (IAB) U.S. privacy consent strings, including the CCPA Compliance Framework and other state-specific privacy strings.
-As part of these consent strings, we are able to communicate and receive consent-related signals from publishers, partners, and advertisers that are part of the framework as well.
+As part of these consent strings, we can communicate and receive consent-related signals from publishers, partners, and advertisers that are also part of the framework.

-• Security incident policy.
-We have documented protocols for how to handle data breaches and reassess our standards regularly.
-This ensures we’re covering practices proportionate to the type of standards available for each type of breach that might occur.
+- Security incident policy.
+We have documented protocols for handling data breaches and reassess our standards regularly.
+This ensures we’re covering practices proportionate to the standards available for each type of breach that might occur.

 How Advertisers Can Leverage Data Privacy Law to Benefit Their Business

-Although California and Virginia’s privacy laws are active, there are three more state laws coming into effect in 2023.
-Thus, advertisers should be dedicating time and resources toward continuing to evaluate their privacy compliance framework.
+Although California and Virginia’s privacy laws are active, three more state laws will take effect in 2023.
+Thus, advertisers should dedicate time and resources to continuing to evaluate their privacy compliance framework.
 Particularly for those working for healthcare and life sciences companies, dealing with sensitive health data means it’s important to keep track of each state’s unique approach to sensitive data.

 That may also mean continued updates to privacy policies, revisiting contracts, and ensuring databases are optimized for traceability, accessibility, and modification of data based on updated definitions and treatment of different types of data.
 For example, if a user submits a deletion request, does your business have the ability to trace the partners with whom you may have shared such data?
 Can you easily find all data tied to a user to delete the data without costing a fortune in engineering resources?
 Of that data, do you know which data is considered “sensitive” under new privacy laws?
 Will this data be treated differently for users in different states?